I have a contract with Three and I’m about to go on holiday. Can I use my phone while I’m there? How much will it cost me?

 Well, the good news is that you can absolutely use your Three (www.three.co.uk) phone abroad, almost anywhere in the world.
-Exactly how much it'll cost you - if it even costs anything extra at all - depends on your destination.
+Exactly how much it'll cost you - if it even costs anything extra at all - depends on your destination and what kind of plan you have.
 So, before going any further, pop over to the Roaming Abroad page on Three's website, enter your destination into their search bar, and see what charges you can expect.

 If you're going to a Three Feel At Home country…

 Three offers a special 'Feel At Home' plan for travellers to a bunch of destinations.

 If you're travelling before 15 June 2017, those are: Australia, Austria, Belgium, Bulgaria, Channel Islands, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Gibraltar, Greece, Hong Kong, Hungary, Iceland, Indonesia, Ireland, Isle of Man, Israel, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Macau, Malta, Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sri Lanka, Sweden, Switzerland, and the United States (most associated islands - like the Balearic Islands and Sicily - are covered too).

 If you're travelling from 15 June 2017 onwards, all the above locations are covered as well as these: Aland Islands, Brazil, French Guiana, Guadeloupe, Martinique, Reunion, Saint Barthelemy, Saint Martin, San Marino, and Singapore.